Fly-tipping

 We are responsible for looking after public land to make sure it is clean and presentable for everyone to enjoy.
 If you report fly-tipping on any public land such as roads, parks and town centres we will:

-• Inform the Environmental Enforcement Team to investigate – to look for evidence of who the fly-tipped waste belongs to.
+• Inform the Environmental Improvement Team to investigate – to look for evidence of who the fly-tipped waste belongs to.

 • Schedule a team to remove the fly-tipped waste within 15 working days of when it was reported to us.